MicrosoftDocs/quantum-docs-pr/articles/tutorials/circuit-tutorial.md

 2. Then, we directly import the Q# operations which we will be directly interacting with.
 	Note that we can import directly from the `Quantum.Operations` namespace defined in our `.qs` file, and also that we do not need to import "helper" operations like `Set` which are used by other Q# operations but never called directly from our driver file.
 	Additionally, the operations must be imported individually (i.e. `from Quantum.Operations import *` or `import Quantum.Operations` will cause an error.)
-	@chris et al., is there a more elegant way that doesn't throw errors?
+	- @chris et al., is there a more elegant way that doesn't throw errors?
 3. In calling the functions, we simply use the form `<Q# function>.simulate(<args>)` to run them on the `QuantumSimulator()` target machine.
 	Here, the only argument we defined was `count`, the number of times to repeat the circuit.

 > [!NOTE]
 > If we wanted to call the operation on a different machine, for example the `ResourceEstimator()`, we would simply use `<Q# function>.estimate_resources(<args>)`.
 >
-> @anyone, it'd be very helpful to have and/or link-to a place where all these Python nuances are defined more clearly (I've been having to scrape through random docs and files just to figure this out)
+> - @anyone, it'd be very helpful to have and/or link-to a place where all these Python nuances are defined more clearly (I've been having to scrape through random docs and files just to figure this out)
+> - for example, the fact that if we're in Python, we can use `0` and `1` to refer to the result state of a qubit, whereas in C# we use `Result.Zero` and `Result.One`.
+Not relevant in this tutorial specifically, but certainly useful info.

 4. Upon performing the simulation, the operation calls will return values as defined in `Operations.qs`.
 	In our case, these are simply tuples of our results of the form `(numberOfZeros, numberOfOnes)`, to which we assign names in standard Python fashion.